X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Experiments

 \subsection{RQ2: Capability Geometries of LLMs}

 We continuously scale problem difficulty along formal structural dimensions and measure model success rates over the resulting difficulty grid.
-For each dataset--model pair we construct six two-dimensional heatmaps corresponding to every pairwise combination of the four structural dimensions---Execution Time, Expression Complexity, Reasoning Depth, and State-Space Size---yielding a $8 \times 6$ matrix of capability portraits (Figures~\ref{fig:combined_gsm8k}--\ref{fig:combined_chemistry}).
+Figure~\ref{fig:final} visualizes model performance as a capability surface over two structural axes: execution time and expression complexity.
+For each dataset--model pair, we construct six two-dimensional heatmaps corresponding to every pairwise combination of the four structural dimensions including execution Time, expression complexity, reasoning Depth, and state-Space size, yielding an $8 \times 6$ matrix of capability portraits shown in \autoref{appendix}.